sogartar/quirks/README.md

 You could use it with a one-handed mace in the same turn even when 1 tile away.
 Even though its effect is halved each turn, it can be stacked multiple times.
 This makes it good with Puncture where it can be stacked 2 times to almost guarantee a hit on the next attack.
-* **Refund Fatigue** - On a miss refund 50% of the fatigue used.
-Rounding is randomized with probability to round down or up equal to the fraction.
-Unlocks at level 6.
-This perk synergizes well with low hit chance and/or high fatigue attacks.
-It is good on low attack skill characters.
 * **Surprise** - With each time, being missed, steal 10 initiative form the attacker for 2 rounds.
 Unlocks at level 6.
 This perk is good on characters with Dodge, Overwhelm and high defense.